Syndrome aware mitigation of logical errors: Fine-grained SALEM as an extension of optimal decoding

-FG-SALEM may be practical for certain large codes by leveraging TN decoders, which perform an approximate syndrome-conditioned logical characterization, see the discussion section.
+FG-SALEM may be practical for certain large codes by leveraging TN decoders, which perform an approximate syndrome-conditioned logical characterization, see Sec.~\ref{Sec: discussion}.
 In the following section we take an alternative approach towards a scalable implementation of SALEM.